WebAssembly/component-model/design/mvp/Linking.md

 or DLL that can be efficiently loaded at runtime.

-(There are a number of ways to improve upon this basic design with additional post-Preview 2 features of WIT and the Component Model.)
+(There are a number of ways to improve upon this basic design with additional future features of WIT and the Component Model.)

 [Canonical ABI]: CanonicalABI.md